Skip to navigation Skip to content

 • details of the error or issue

 Add an On Hold Expiry Date on the Details tab.
 The 'hold' date is the date the work item will present for follow up.
-This should not be more than 2 business days.
+This should not be more than 2 business days from the current date.

 Once a response is received, return to this point and continue with the below steps.